 However, you need to be sure to follow Google’s picture and video standards to the letter.

-For videos, Google only accepts up to 30 seconds or 100 MB, and resolution should always be 720p or higher.
+For videos, Google only accepts up to 30 seconds or 100 MB, and the resolution should always be 720p or higher.

 Multi-location businesses should also remember to use unique photos for each business location.